leboulec/projet_implementation/README.md

 TODO list
 ----
 - Add support of cosimulation by replacing automatically in flow the Zynq VIP instance by a systemC model and connect that to (built by flow) [xilinx qemu](https://github.com/Xilinx/qemu.git).
 An available tutorial for petalinux can be found [here](https://blog.reds.ch/?p=1180).
-The tutorial not match our requirements.
+This tutorial doesn't meet our requirements (it use the pretty expensive Mentor QuestaSim when we want to use only free Xilinx tools for now).

 LICENSE
 ----